On teaching Australian film in Australia...

 What's the best thing about teaching Australian film at Deakin?

-Being able to draw on the expertise and creative work of my colleagues.
+Being able to draw on the expertise of my colleagues.

-I regularly ask, for example, award-winning director Donna McRae and producer Liz Baulch to speak to the class about their experience of making the micro-budget horror feature film, Lost Gully Road.
+I regularly ask award-winning director Donna McRae and producer Liz Baulch to speak to the class about their experience of making the micro-budget horror feature film, Lost Gully Road.
 Winner of multiple awards, the subject of critical acclaim, and made with the support of regional and national financing, the film is a brilliant example of contemporary independent filmmaking.

 I also invited Lienors Torre to speak to us about Australian animation.
 Lienors is one of our national experts on animation and author of Australian Animation: An International History .